 - Visit your local park with a neighbor

-- Have a treasure hunt in your neighborhood
+- Have a neighborhood treasure hunt

-- Have a book exchange
+- Have a book or plant exchange